← Back to work

 Simplify decisions, not options

-Users don't want fewer options — they want fewer decisions.
-Presenting curated results within a budget eliminated the cognitive load of comparing across platforms.
+Users don't want fewer options - they want fewer decisions.
+Curated results within a budget removed the cross-app comparison load.

 04